-Pursuant to the Company's Articles of Association and corporate governance policy, the Board comprises between three and nine members, which are elected for a period of two years.
+Pursuant to the Company's articles of association and corporate governance policy, the Board comprises between three and nine members, which are elected for a period of two years.
 Further, up to three shareholder-elected deputy board members may be elected annually.
-The Chairman of the Board is elected by the General Meeting.
-The Board may elect a Deputy Board Chairman.
+The Chair of the Board is elected by the general meeting.
+The Board may elect a Deputy Board Chair.

 The majority of the shareholder-elected Board members are to be independent of the Company's executive management, its significant business associates and its significant shareholders.
 Representatives of American Shipping Company's executive management shall not be board members.
-The current composition of the Board is presented on [page 12] of this annual report, which also includes the board members' expertise, capabilities and independence.
-The current members of the Board are Annette Malm Justad (Chairman), Peter Knudsen and Kristian Røkke.
+The current composition of the Board is presented on page 12 of this annual report, which also includes the board members' expertise, capabilities and independence.
+The current members of the Board are Annette Malm Justad (Chair), Peter Knudsen and Kristian Røkke.
 Two of the three members of the Board are independent of the Company's significant shareholders and significant business associates.
 The Company encourages the board members to invest in the Company shares, and the shareholdings of the board members are presented in Note 17 to the consolidated accounts.

 The board members represent a combination of expertise, capabilities, and experience from various finance, industry, and non-governmental organizations.

 Based on the current board members' experience and expertise, the Board functions effectively as a collegiate body.

-One of the three shareholder-elected Board members are up for election in 2019.
+One of the three shareholder-elected Board members is up for election in 2021.